Work 365 Spotlight: Upcoming release 1.8

 - Auto-send invoice functionality enables customers to receive an invoice from Work 365 automatically

-- Manual Provider no longer updates a status of ChangeLog, it only sends out reminder emails
+- Manual Provider no longer updates the status of ChangeLog, it only sends out reminder emails

 - Ability to reset service credentials